pladaria/react-mark-ii/README.md

 ## Custom wrapper

-By default your children will be wrapped with a `div` you can override this with the `wrap` prop.
+By default your children will be wrapped with a `div`.
+Use the `wrap` prop to have a different wrapper.
 You can use a React component or a tag name string.

 ```javascript
 <Mark wrap='span'>*text*</Mark>